Cleveland Stadium: College football

 The only Great Lakes Bowl was held there in 1947.

 The stadium hosted the annual college football game between Notre Dame and Navy 11 times: in 1932, 1934, 1939, 1942, 1943, 1945, 1947, 1950, 1952, 1976 and 1978.
 The games were well attended, with an average attendance of 69,730 and a high of 84,090 fans for the 1947 game, which was won by Notre Dame 27–0.

 Local college teams, including Western Reserve Red Cats, Case Tech Rough Riders, John Carroll Blue Streaks, and Baldwin Wallace Yellow Jackets often used the stadium for home games and local matchups, especially during the 1930s and 1940s when the city Big Four Conference was strong.
 Of the 60 all-time Big Four matchups, 22 were played at Cleveland Stadium, the most of any venue.

 The Illinois Fighting Illini played the Penn State Nittany Lions there in 1959.
 The Ohio State Buckeyes played in the stadium four times, the first three as the home team during World War II.
 The first was in a 1942 win over Illinois before 68,656, the second a 1943 loss to Purdue, and the third a 1944 victory over Illinois.
 The final college football contest played there was on October 19, 1991, when the Northwestern Wildcats played a neutral site "home" game against the Buckeyes.
 While Northwestern received the home team's share of the gate receipts, Buckeye fans made up the vast majority of the crowd.

 Concerts

 In addition to sporting events, the stadium hosted a number of other events including concerts.
 The first concert held at the stadium, featuring the Beatles, took place in 1966.
-From 1974 to 1980, the World Series of Rock concerts were held each summer featuring acts such as the Rolling Stones, Pink Floyd, the Beach Boys and Aerosmith.
+From 1974 to 1980, the World Series of Rock concerts were held each summer featuring acts such as the Rolling Stones, Pink Floyd, the Beach Boys, AC/DC and Aerosmith.
 The Rolling Stones' July 1, 1978 concert of 82,238 attendees was reportedly the first concert to gross over $1 million.

 In the 1980s and 1990s, the stadium hosted concerts by the Jacksons, Bruce Springsteen, U2, Genesis, the Who and Paul McCartney, plus more concerts by Pink Floyd and the Rolling Stones.

 On September 2, 1995, the opening of the Rock and Roll Hall of Fame was celebrated with an all-star concert which featured Chuck Berry, Bob Dylan, Aretha Franklin, Jerry Lee Lewis and others.